-B40 Life Design
+B40 Life Design 1/2 credit

 Are you having trouble figuring out what to do next with your life?
 Do you have a plan but it feels unclear?
 Have you chosen a path and need to know how to navigate it?
 Are you completely unsure altogether?